 Things to do in New Orleans with Teens- or Anyone!

 With over 300 years of history, including being part of Spain, France, Louisiana, and even its own state, New Orleans has its own unique character and flavors.
 The town has also been strongly shaped by slaves brought there.
-You will also get a feel of the Caribbean, as New Orleans was a major stop on trade routes.
+You will also get a feel of the Caribbean, as New Orleans was a significant stop on trade routes.
 We wanted to experience the culture and learn about the area while doing things that piqued his interest.

 New Orleans with teens